First posted 18 January 2015; last updated: 8 February 2017

 - Jones, The European Miracle: Environments, Economies and Geopolitics in the History of Europe and Asia

 - Grafe, Distant Tyranny: Markets, Power, and Backwardness in Spain, 1650-1800.

 The spread of the industrial revolution

 After my recent post on the Hobson-Lenin thesis, someone asked if there’s a good book on the “first globalisation” of 1870-1914.
-My answer: Globalization and History: The Evolution of a Nineteenth-Century Atlantic Economy, by Kevin O’Rourke and Jeffrey Williamson, the best summary-analysis of the vast empirical literature on the epic movement of people, goods, and capital in the long 19th century.
+My answer: Globalization and History: The Evolution of a Nineteenth-Century Atlantic Economy, by Kevin O’Rourke and Jeffrey Williamson, the best summary-analysis of the econ hist literature on the epic movement of people, goods, and capital in the long 19th century.
 If you’re interested in the impact of the “first globalisation” on today’s developing countries, then Williamson’s Trade and Poverty: How the Third World Fell Behind.
-(The name Williamson recurs almost infinitely in this literature…)

 Scylla & Toniolo, ed., Patterns of European Industrialization: The Nineteenth Century is a collection of surveys with chapters on France, Russia, Italy, Germany, and Austria-Hungary.
 Trebilcock, The Industrialization of the Continental Powers 1780-1914, also covers Germany, France, Russia, Austria-Hungary, Italy, and Spain.

 - Broadberry, The Productivity Race: British Manufacturing in International Perspective, 1850–1990 covers three important themes: the so-called “decline of Britain”, the rise of Germany and the USA, and the “Second Industrial Revolution”.

 - For a short article on how industrialisation spread from Britain to Europe, see Harley, “British and European Industrialisation“.